 - In a large bowl, place the flour, xanthan gum, baking soda, salt, ground cloves, ground ginger, ground allspice, ground cinnamon and granulated sugar, and whisk to combine well.

-- Add the butter, molasses, and eggs, mixing to combine after each addition.
+- Add the butter, molasses, and eggs, and mix to combine.
 The dough will come together and be thick but soft.

-- With moistened hands, roll each portion of dough into a ball, and place on the prepared baking sheets about 2 inches apart.
-With wet fingers, flatten the balls of dough into disks about 1/4 inch thick.
+- With moistened fingers, flatten the balls of dough into disks about 1/4 inch thick.
+Theyโll spread about 1-inch during baking.

-- Allow the cookies to cool completely on the baking sheet before serving.
+- Allow the cookies to cool completely on the baking sheet before serving (takes about 10 minutes).
 They will be fragile when warm, but will become firm once cool.
+Peel off the paper from the back to remove the cookies from the baking sheet.

 Notes